scivision/lapack-cmake-meson/README.md

 [![Build Status](https://travis-ci.com/scivision/lapack-cmake.svg?branch=master)](https://travis-ci.com/scivision/lapack-cmake)

-# Lapack with cmake
+# Lapack with Meson or CMake

 A clean, modern
 [FindLAPACK.cmake](./cmake/Modules/FindLAPACK.cmake)
 with verified compatibility across a wide range of compilers, operating systems and Lapack vendors.
-Uses PkgConfig in CMake to make finding Lapack / LapackE more robust.
+Optionally, uses PkgConfig in CMake to make finding Lapack / LapackE more robust.

+## CMake

 Here is a brief listing of known working configurations: